Sanganu/mynodejsamazon/README.md

     f.
 Looping to check - to add more inventory
        - to add more products.

-The Previous App deploed link: https://github.com/scodingjs/hjtsmclss/blob/master/Myamazon/myamazonManager.js
+The Previous App Repo link: https://github.com/scodingjs/hjtsmclss/blob/master/Myamazon/myamazonManager.js